AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 GET /mypage.html?willbecached=true
 ```

-In the context of the `ignoreUrlParams` configuration example, the following HTTP request causes the page to **not** be cached because the `nocache` parameter is not ignored (it is "denied" from being ingored):
+In the context of the `ignoreUrlParams` configuration example, the following HTTP request causes the page to **not** be cached because the `nocache` parameter is not ignored:

 ```xml
 GET /mypage.html?nocache=true